kisekae/UltraKiss/README.md

 ​      Close any loaded set to ensure that UltraKiss displays the main logo screen.
 Use the **File-New** command to create a new KiSS set.
 This will automatically create a new configuration file (CNF file) in the KiSS set and the new configuration will be assigned a new sequential name.
 One new empty page set will be created for you.

 ​      You must now import images into this page using the **Edit-Import** command.
 You can also edit the configuration file manually to construct your KiSS set.
 You can use the UltraKiss edit functions to position images on the page, adjust their layering order, or otherwise develop your KiSS set.
 For further information see the tutorial document that provides hints and advice on constructing KiSS sets.

 ​      Remember to save your new KiSS set.
-All new KiSS set files will be written to the file directory selected for saving the configuration element.
 You may rename the configuration element when it is saved.

 ​